Mooneerams Solicitors

 • This field is for validation purposes and should be left unchanged.

-This is an updated version of the blog initially published on the 31st of July 2020.
-Amongst other reasons, it has now been updated to consider, in April 2022, the effect of the publication of the 16th edition of the Judicial College, ‘Guidelines for the Assessment of General Damages in Personal Injury Cases’.
+This is an updated version of our blog of 9th May 2022, to take into the effect of the publication of the 17th edition of the Judicial College publication, ‘Guidelines for the Assessment of General Damages in Personal Injury Cases’.
+This revised edition was published in 2024.

 The types of questions that, as personal injury solicitors, we are asked most often at Mooneerams are along the lines of: